mtavkhelidze/fp-plus-plus/docs/option.md

 - **Some(...)**: Public API to construct a present value (value, reference, or pointer).
 - **None&lt;T&gt;**: Represents the absence of a value of type `T`.
+- **Nothing**: Represents the absence of a value in the monad, synonymous with `None<T>`, which means there is no value of type `T`.
+- **Unit**: A type used to represent a value that carries no meaningful information.
+It is typically used to signal side effects or actions that return no value.
+In C++, this would be akin to `void`.
 - **mk_some(...)**: Internal normalization step that turns various inputs into variant-compatible forms.
 - **Some(nullptr)**: A valid value of type `Option&lt;T&gt;`, distinct from